By Ellen Finch

 You can soften the look and up the feeling of romance further by encouraging climbing plants along a back wall, as seen above.
 Then sit back and admire the rest of your plot with a cold drink and a plateful of barbecued goodies – bliss.

-An outdoor oven like this one above deserves to take centre stage.
+An outdoor oven like this one above deserves to take center stage.
 We're loving the way it's framed by a practical yet stylish hut, complete with extra shelving and two bar counters.

 Plus, having the whole kitchen sheltered under a solid roof means this set-up is practical whatever the weather.